aws/aws-sdk-js-v3/clients/client-appflow/README.md

 <p>Amazon AppFlow is a fully managed integration service that enables you to securely
-transfer data between software as a service (SaaS) applications like Salesforce, Marketo, Slack, and ServiceNow, and AWS services like Amazon S3 and Amazon Redshift. </p>
+transfer data between software as a service (SaaS) applications like Salesforce, Marketo, Slack, and ServiceNow, and Amazon Web Services like Amazon S3 and Amazon Redshift. </p>

 <p>Use the following links to get started on the Amazon AppFlow API:</p>